 - Located on the Camperdown Campus

-- Full-time, 3 years fixed term with a base salary of $86K p.a., plus leave loading and a generous employer’s contribution to superannuation
+- Full-time, 5 years fixed term with a base salary starting from $130K p.a., plus leave loading and a generous employer’s contribution to superannuation

 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance of recruiting talent aligned to these values and are looking for a Project Officer (Identified) who:
+As such, we see the importance of recruiting talent aligned to these values and are looking for an Academic Coordinator who:

 - identifies as Aboriginal and/or Torres Strait Islander